jovsa/mathison/README.md

 The goal of this project is to create an algorithm that predicts that next word from an input sequence.
 The intent is to explore the area of large scale statistical language modelling in machine learning.

-This presentation will showcase the work done in this project (titled 'Project Mathison').
+This presentation will showcase the work done in this project (titled 'Mathison').

 ## The Algorithm